m3-labs/cofund/paper.md

 #### MVP
 For the MVP we will focus on two components that are core to the cofund idea:
 - Backend contract to setup payment stream: a Superfluid Constant Flow Agreement (CPA).
+    - Test case:
+        - Proposals A and B in Example 2 above win the round and get fully funded.
+        - Setup 2 CFAs, one for each proposal, to manage the streaming part of the funding with the rates specified in the examples.
+        - Imput streaming rate; monitor streaming progress; ability to change streaming rate at some later point in the future (checkpoint).
 - Review mechanism interface: UI that shows ongoing projects, current funding status, and allows to change the flow rate of the streamed payment.